shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/build-an-html5-xandr-creative-in-adobe-animate-cc.md

     :::image type="content" source="media/save-and-published.png" alt-text="Screenshot of the address bar.":::

     Refresh the page and click on the ad.
 A new window with Xandr's website should open in your browser.
-When the ad is served Xandr sets the value of clickTag to Xandr's click tracker and a redirect to the landing page URL provided for the creative in Console.
+When the ad is served Xandr sets the value of clickTag to Xandr's click tracker and a redirect to the landing page URL provided for the creative in Microsoft Monetize.

 ## Related topic